 Its largest city in Cote d'Azur is Nice, which in 2006 had a population of 347,060.
 The city is the center of Nice-Côte d'Azur communauté urbaine, bringing together 24 communes and a population of over 500,000 and 933 080 in its urban area.

 Nice is home to Nice Cote d'Azur Airport, the third-busiest airport in France after Paris-Charles de Gaulle Airport and Paris-Orly.
-A 2nd airport at Mandelieu was once region's commercial airport, but is currently mainly used by business and private aircraft.
+A second airport at Mandelieu was once region's commercial airport, but is currently mainly used by business and private aircraft.
 Through the region runs A8 autoroute, as does the old main road known as Route nationale 7 (now D N7 in Var and D6007 in Alpes-Maritimes).
-The coastal region is served by trains, with TGV Sud Est service reaching the Nice-Ville station in 5h and 30 min from Paris.
+The coastal region is served by trains, with TGV Sud Est high-speed trains reaching Nice-Ville Station in 5h and 30 min from Paris City.